Chemistry - Bachelor of Science

 3 Credits Weekly (3-3-0)

-This introduction to molecular modelling deals with the application of quantum mechanical methods to compute structural models, molecular and bulk properties of matter, and the mechanisms by which molecules interact and react.
-Students use up-to-date software to build, render and visualize molecular structures generated with wave function and density functional methods; to compute molecular properties and spectra of substances; to design reaction mechanisms of uncatalyzed and catalyzed reactions, and to compute their associated rate constants.
+This introduction to molecular modelling focuses on the application of computational chemistry methods used to compute structural models, molecular and bulk properties of matter, and the mechanisms by which molecules interact, break bonds and make new bonds.
+Students use up-to-date software to build, render and visualize molecular structures; to compute molecular properties and spectra of substances; to design reaction mechanisms of uncatalyzed and catalyzed reactions, and to compute their associated energy profiles.
 Students devise structural and computational models for acid-base, redox, enzyme and surface reactions relevant to life, environment and technology.

 Prerequisites: A minimum grade of C- in CHEM 342.